akbarlintang/google-homepage/README.md

-# I'm just trying to make a page that look alike google search homepage
+This is just me trying to make a page that look alike google search homepage

 Here's the link : https://akbarlintang.github.io/google-homepage/